Pete-Hamlin/blog/_posts/2023-07-10-fun-with-atom-feeds.md

 I'm certainly no expert when it comes to feeds/formatting, but a static site is a static site!

 So for now, my feed remains as a summary.
-I hope to revisit this one when I have a little more tim eon my hands, and see if we can work out my mistake.
+I hope to revisit this one when I have a little more time on my hands, and see if we can work out my mistake.
 In the meantime, if anyone has had any similar experiences with Jekyll/Atom feeds, I'd love to hear from you (email link in the top left corner of the page).